Crystalline representations and Wach modules in the relative case II: Crystalline implies finite height

-It remains to show the exactness of $\NR$ since exactness of the quasi-inverse functor $\VR$ follows from Proposition \ref{prop:wach_etale_ff_relative} and the exact equivalence in \eqref{eq:rep_phigamma_relative}.
-Now consider an exact sequence of $\padic$ crystalline representations of $G_R$ as $0 \rightarrow V_1 \rightarrow V_2 \rightarrow V_3 \rightarrow 0$ and we want to show that the sequence
+Next, we will show the exactness of the functors $\VR$ and $\NR$.
+The functor $\VR$ is defined to be the composition of the quasi-inverse of the functor in \eqref{eq:rep_phigamma_relative} (after inverting $p$) with the fully faithful functor in Corollary \ref{cor:wach_etale_ff_relative}.
+As the functor in Corollary \ref{cor:wach_etale_ff_relative} is given by extension of scalars along the flat homomorphism $\BR^+ \rightarrow \BR$ and the equivalence in \eqref{eq:rep_phigamma_relative} has an exact quasi-inverse, therefore, it follows that $\VR$ is exact.
+It remains to show that $\NR$ is also exact.
+So, let us consider an exact sequence of $\padic$ crystalline representations of $G_R$ as $0 \rightarrow V_1 \rightarrow V_2 \rightarrow V_3 \rightarrow 0$, and our goal is to show that the sequence